Social media this, social media that. You’re probably feeling inundated with advice on social media these days.

 Alas, social media isn’t something to be “serviced” like a broken A/C or bad brakes.

 Done right, social media services are a lot more complicated than leveraging automation platforms and letting the content flow.
-And the payoff, when done right, is worth waiting for.
+And the payoff for following best practices is well worth the wait.

 1. Social Media Services: S@!% Should Get Personal